 It is 7:42 PM on a Saturday in June, the bride is in a white sash on the corner of 5th Avenue and 9th Street in Park Slope, and the group chat is on its forty-first message of the day.
 Two of the maids of honor are still finishing makeup in a Williamsburg apartment.
 Three more are in an Uber from Astoria that just hit a 2.4x surge.
 The dinner reservation is at 8:30 PM in the Lower East Side and the rooftop bar is at 10:30 PM in midtown.
 The bachelorette is twelve people across three boroughs, the night runs to 2 AM with a planned Williamsburg post-party drop, and somebody — the maid of honor, usually, sometimes the bride — has to get all of them to the right places in the right order without spending the next four hours coordinating ride-hail screenshots in a group chat.
-This is the moment a bachelorette planner learns the difference between a Sprinter on dispatch and twelve separate Ubers.
-The NYC Taxi & Limousine Commission regulates every TLC-licensed for-hire base on this list, the NYC DOT publishes the nighttime curbside-pickup zone rules that govern where a fourteen-passenger van can actually load on a Saturday at 11 PM, and the Port Authority’s overnight schedules at JFK, LGA, and EWR set the backdrop for the post-bachelorette flight pattern.
+This is the moment a bachelorette planner learns the difference between a party bus on dispatch and twelve separate Ubers.
+The NYC Taxi & Limousine Commission regulates every TLC-licensed for-hire base on this list, the NYC DOT publishes the nighttime curbside-pickup zone rules that govern where a fourteen-passenger van or a full-size party bus can actually load on a Saturday at 11 PM, and the Port Authority’s overnight schedules at JFK, LGA, and EWR set the backdrop for the post-bachelorette flight pattern.

 Quick answer